LONG POND, Pa. — When the average NASCAR fan thinks of Jimmie Johnson, indomitability and seven Cup championships come to mind.

 “I think last weekend was a strong indicator that we’re heading the right direction,” Johnson said.
 “We’ve had various of high spots along the way. … We continue to see high spots, or things that are very motivating for us, the excitement we bring to the track each week.”

-It’s also worth noting, at the racetrack at least, Johnson isn’t only worrying about himself these days.
+It’s also worth noting, at the shop at least, Johnson isn’t only worrying about himself these days.
 Terry Labonte, Jeff Gordon, Mark Martin, and Dale Earnhardt Jr. are long gone.
-Instead, Johnson’s three teammates combine for roughly six years of Cup experience, including the son of a NASCAR Hall-of-Famer who is still searching for his win and trying to meet high expectations as well as two rookies by definition standards — one in the Hendrick organization (Alex Bowman) and first-year Cup driver William Byron.
+Instead, Johnson’s three teammates combine for roughly six years of Cup experience, including the son of a NASCAR Hall-of-Famer who is still searching for his first win and trying to meet high expectations.
+The other two are rookies by definition standards — one in the Hendrick organization (Alex Bowman) and first-year Cup driver William Byron.

-It’s required Johnson to brunt leadership responsibilities and take charge of intense debriefs, prep sessions, and film and note reviews.
+It’s required Johnson to shoulder leadership responsibilities and take charge of intense debriefs, prep sessions, film sessions and note reviews.

 “From a sheer volume standpoint alone is way different than when I first started,” Johnson said.
 “It leads to physically more time in front of my guys.
 It also means there’s some element I feel a driver can play from a coaching standpoint and a moral standpoint, and being involved and engaged, and lifting morale and keeping motivated.”

-Who knows if Johnson will ever return to championship formality.
+Who knows if Johnson will ever return to championship form.
 Lowe’s has dropped its long-time sponsorship and Knaus is signed for the next two years, so the window is closing.
-But it should be known this isn’t the first time Johnson has had to pick himself up and press onward with no clear stretch of momentum.
-So, maybe, just maybe, another glorious reward is on the other side of the seemingly unreachable hump.
+But it should be known this isn’t the first time Johnson has had to pick himself up and press onward with no clear sign things will get better.
+So, maybe, just maybe, another glorious reward is on the other side of the mountainous hump.

 “For myself and the 48 race team, I think for our company, it’s been way more challenging than we anticipated,” Johnson said.
 “It took us a while to get into those positions.
 It’s going to take a while to get out of it.